Mary GrandPré: Early life

 Mary GrandPré was born February 13, 1954 in South Dakota.
 She began drawing when she was five years old, beginning with a reproduction of Walt Disney's cartoon character "Mickey Mouse".
 By age ten, she was imitating Salvador Dalí, experimenting with stretched objects painted with oils, before graduating to copying black-and-white photos from the encyclopedia.
 She was influenced by the stained glass windows of the church where she attended Mass daily, saying, "There was a kind of luminous quality about them, a glow, that sometimes comes out in my artwork, whether I mean it to or not."

-She was a Fine Arts major at Pomona College and was in her mid-twenties before she considered art school, having supposed illustration to be "a boring, commercial thing".
+She was a Fine Arts major at Pomona College and was in her mid-twenties before she considered art school, having assumed illustration was "a boring, commercial thing".
 She graduated from the Minneapolis College of Art and Design in 1981.

 Career

 GrandPré married designer Kevin Whaley when she was young.
 After they divorced, she attended the Minneapolis College of Art and Design.
 After her graduation, GrandPré spent several years as a waitress while working to be noticed by ad agencies and attempting to find her own style.
 Her drawing evolved into what she calls "soft geometry", featuring pastels.
 Her work is created completely by hand, without using a computer.

 Mary GrandPré has created images for advertising and magazines, including The New Yorker, The Atlantic, and the Wall Street Journal.
 Among her other famous works, she was commissioned to illustrate the official poster for the 2005 Minnesota State Fair.
 A DreamWorks executive who enjoyed her work called to invite her to participate as an illustrator for their movie Antz, for which GrandPré was involved with creating some of the landscapes.
-She has also participated in character development for another animated film.
+She has also participated in character development for the animated film Ice Age (2002), by Blue Sky Studios.
 She has taught at The Ringling School of Art and Design.